bhagyamudgal/bhagyamudgal/README.md

 ## 🚀 About Me

 I am currently working as Software Development Engineer (SDE) at IOTric, working on the NexBloc project, a cross-chain decentralized DNS system.
 Handling front-end development of NexBloc.
 I have experience in developing decentralized applications on EVM-compatible chains and Solana.
-I have a total of 7 months of experience as a Software Engineer working with startups.
 I am a final year undergraduate student pursuing graduation in Bachelor’s of Computer Application (BCA) from Maharaja Surajmal Institute, New Delhi.
 I am keen on developing quality web applications using the latest web technologies.
 I am always eager to learn and work with new technologies and share my knowledge with others.
 Next.js and Tailwind CSS are my favorite frameworks.
 I am learning and building in the world of Web3, Blockchain, and Defi.

 - 💻 My Portfolio Website [www.bhagyamudgal.me](https://www.bhagyamudgal.me/)